thechinedu/source/src/posts/2019-07-07-javascript-string-methods-reimplementing-trim.md

    let char = str[i];

    /*
      The regex here checks to see if the current character is NOT a whitespace character.

-     If that is the case, it sets the boolean variable shouldMergeChar to true */
+     If that is the case, it sets the boolean variable shouldMergeChar to true
+   */
     if (char.match(/[^\s]/)) shouldMergeChar = true;

    /*
-     Once the first non-whitespace character has been encountered, we can proceed with building our new string using the characters from the given string
+     Once the first non-whitespace character has been encountered, we can proceed with building our new string using the characters from the given string */
-   */
     if (shouldMergeChar) res += char;
   }

-  return res;
+  /* This does what you think it shoud do */ return res;
 };